mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 405- no such thread
 An operation was attempted on a thread that does not exist.

+406-
+An attempt to set the system time with the `setsystime` command failed.
+This status code is undocumented.

 407- unknown command
 The command is not recognized.